 What is IRS Form 720?

-Form 720, known as the Quarterly Federal Excise Tax Return6, is used by organizations to report any federal excise taxes collected.
+Organizations use Form 720, known as the Quarterly Federal Excise Tax Return8, to report any federal excise taxes collected.

 This includes a variety of tax categories and fees, such as:

-- Retail tax for trucks, trailers, and semitrailer bodies
+- Retail taxes.
+This is for trucks, trailers, and tractors.

-- PCORI fees for specified health insurance policies and applicable self-insured health plans
+- PCORI fees.
+These are for specified health insurance policies and applicable self-insured health plans.

-Does my business need to submit IRS Form 720?
+Does your business need to submit IRS Form 720?

-If you owe a PCORI fee, it must be paid using IRS Form 720 by July 31 following the last day of the plan year.
+If you owe a PCORI fee, you must pay it using IRS Form 720 by July 31, following the last day of the plan year.
+If that date falls on a weekend or federal holiday, the PCORI fee is due on August 1.
 For self-insured health plans, see Part II, IRS No. 133 (b) of the form.
-If your business does not owe a PCORI fee, IRS Form 720 doesn't need to be completed.
+If your business doesn't owe a PCORI fee, you don't need to complete IRS Form 720.

 If you currently file Form 720, you will pay the fee with your second quarter return.
-If you don't regularly file Form 720, you only need to file the form once, during the second quarter with your return.
-You don't need to file a Form 720 every quarter.
+If you don't regularly file Form 720, you only need to file the form once, during the second quarter, with your return.
+You don't need to file Form 720 on a quarterly basis.

 How to calculate the PCORI "number of lives"